maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 ## Limitations

-* The dataset is synthetic, so findings should not be interpreted as real clinical or financial benchmarks.
+* The dataset is synthetic and should not be interpreted as a real clinical or financial benchmark.
-* The dataset does not contain stable patient or admission identifiers.
+* Stable patient and admission identifiers are unavailable.
 * Reliable readmission analysis cannot be performed.
 * The dataset contains 39,876 distinct hospital names, limiting provider-level analysis.
-* Doctor and hospital names may contain inconsistent entity naming.
+* Hospital and doctor names may contain inconsistent entity naming.
 * Invalid billing records were flagged and excluded rather than overwritten.
 * The dataset lacks diagnosis severity, comorbidities, procedures, prior utilization, staffing, and discharge-barrier information.
-* Correlations among the main numerical variables were close to zero.
+* Correlations among the primary numerical variables were close to zero.
 * The long-stay model performed only slightly better than random guessing.
-* The rule-based attention score is not clinically validated.
+* The operational attention score is not clinically validated.
-* No model or operational score in this project should be used for real patient-care decisions.
+* No model or score in this project should be used for real patient-care decisions.

 ## Portfolio Summary

-This project demonstrates an end-to-end analytics workflow that combines data cleaning, quality controls, financial validation, SQL analysis, Python exploration, visualization, feature engineering, machine learning, governance, and executive communication.
+This project demonstrates an end-to-end analytics workflow combining data cleaning, quality controls, financial validation, SQL analysis, Python exploration, visualization, feature engineering, machine learning, governance, and executive communication.

-The project also demonstrates an important professional principle: analytical value does not come from forcing a positive result.
+It also demonstrates an important professional principle: analytical value does not come from forcing a positive result.
 The long-stay model was evaluated against a baseline, found to be unreliable, and rejected with clear recommendations for improving the underlying data.